jsbaan/transformer-from-scratch/readme.md

 Take a look at the great [Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) post for a refresher.

 ### Multi-Head Attention
-1. Multi-head attention is actually implemented with **one** weight matrix (for every layer in the encoder and decoder).
+1. Multi-head attention is actually implemented with **one** weight matrix..
-   This matrix contains the parameters that project each (contextualized) token embedding into its key, query and value vectors for all heads in that layer **at once**.
+   This matrix contains the parameters that project each (contextualized) token embedding into its key, query and value vectors for all heads in a layer **at once**.
-2. The dimensionality of the key, query and value vectors is dynamically set to the number of hidden dimensions (e.g. 512) divided by the number of heads (e.g. 8).
-For example, see the pytorch [implementation](https://github.com/pytorch/pytorch/blob/master/torch/nn/modules/activation.py#L917).
+2. The dimensionality of the key, query and value vectors is dynamically set to the number of hidden dimensions (512) divided by the number of heads (8).
+For an example, see the pytorch [implementation](https://github.com/pytorch/pytorch/blob/master/torch/nn/modules/activation.py#L917).
    As a consequence, they must be divisible.
    Also, as we increase the number of heads while keeping the number of hidden dimensions fixed, the dimensionality of the key, query and value dimensionality shrink.